How to tune a Carburetor

 3: main jet

-3: Main Jet: it supplies fuel from 75% to full throttle position.
+3: Main Jet: It supplies fuel from 75% to full throttle position.

 Front or engine side